jventura10/Giphy-API/README.md

 # Giphy-API

-Application primarily uses Bootstrap for front-end and GIPHY API to retrieve GIFs to view.
+Application primarily uses Bootstrap for front-end and jQuery as well as GIPHY API to retrieve GIFs to view.

 - You may search for GIFs of a certain topic
 - You can pause and play GIFs